Skip to main content

 What the EU Decision Means for Enterprises

-For enterprises, this means:
+For enterprises, this shows two things:

 Why Businesses Need a Complementary Secure Communication Layer

-• Always-on end-to-end encryption that is invisible to users.
+• Always-on end-to-end encryption that is invisible to users

-• Full control of data residency and jurisdiction.
+• Full control of data residency and jurisdiction

-• Independence from extraterritorial laws such as the U.S. CLOUD Act.
+• Independence from extraterritorial laws such as the U.S. CLOUD Act

 This is where Wire provides a natural complement: a secure, EU-based communication platform that runs alongside Microsoft 365.